Frequently Asked Questions (FAQs)

 Will I continue automatically onto my degree course after Pre-sessional?

-- If you are a 12 week (EAP 1) or 8 week (EAP 2) student, then no, continuation is not automatic.
+- If you hold a conditional offer for the 12-week (EAP 1), 8-week (EAP 2) or 4-week (PARSE) student, then no, progression is not automatic.
 Entry onto your degree course depends on your Pre-sessional performance.
 You must successfully complete Pre-sessional to the level required by your department, in order to proceed.
-For most departments this means getting a Pre-sessional 'B' grade.
+For details, please see the FAQ here, entitled "what does it mean to 'successfully complete' a Pre-Sessional programme?"

 How many students fail Pre-Sessional?